 It hasn’t been taboo for decades now to live together before you wed.
 It’s practical; you can learn how you go about the mundane tasks of life and see how well you cohabitate.
 This one is a no-brainer; if you are always sick of being around your partner in your home, they may not be the right fit.
 Many couples argue about household chores and tidiness/cleanliness.
 A few ways to mitigate this are to:

 - Hire a housekeeper and split the cost

 - Create separate spaces where you can decompress and not worry about the other person’s clutter

 And if you’re cohabitating and things are great, then it’s inevitable, you’ll continue to be BFF roommates when you get engaged and marry.

-Do you have similar wants for the future and goals?
+5. Do you have similar goals for the future?

 It may not be so apparent at times because we can be blinded by love, but do you both have similar interests in life, including your future and goals?
 Love is all about compromise, so we always make compromises for each other to be able to be with each other, but if your future goals are so far off, it may not be worth getting engaged to this person.